Step by step of an application process for a patent in Brazil

 What is a patent in Brazil?

-A creation must first be considered an invention.
-There is no statutory definition of ‘invention’, although the Brazilian Patent Statute does provide a list of what is not an invention.
+Before receiving protection, a creation must first be considered an invention.
+Although there is no statutory definition of ‘invention’, the Brazilian Patent Statute provides a list of what does not qualify as one.

 patent filing